sampconrad/sampconrad/README.md

 </div>

 ### ⚡ About Me
 Hey, I'm Conrado.
-I'm a Full Stack Developer.
+I'm a Front-end Developer.

-- 🌱 From LL.B to Developer, I ditched a career in Law to pursue my true passion.
-With a strong focus on fluid and streamlined user experiences, I'm bringing projects to life, from concept to design and development.
+- 🌱 Former LL.B. turned Dev, I ditched a career in Law for a keyboard and a Stackoverflow account, which I put to good use bringing streamlined user-focused projects to life.

 - ❤️ I spend my free time with my awesome wife Ingra and our dog Buba.